nbulger1/social-network-api/README.md

 ## Seeds

 There was no seed data provided for this task, thus we were instructed to seed the database using Insomnia after API creation.
-However, I wanted to attempt to make my own seed data within the utils folder.
-The initial data found in the database after `npm run seed` is not flawless, but can be retrieved with the given routes.
-I am able to further seed the database using the routes created with the API.
+I did attempt to make my own seed data within the `utils` folder.
+This portion is still a work in progress as a practice creating seed data, thus I seeded the data using Insomnia instead of running `npm run seed`.

 ## License